johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 }
 ```

 5. For the IoT data to be associated with the asset, shipment, we will need to add some IoT related variables to the asset model for shipment.
-Make the following additions to the shipment model.
+Make the following additions to **asset Shipment identified by shipmentId**.
 * AccelReading[] AccelReadings optional
 * GpsReading[] gpsReadings optional
 ```